Email FacebookTwitterMenu burgerClose thin

 You may find that the desktop version offers a slightly cleaner layout.
 However, the mobile app brings you the same analytics and market update tools that will help you monitor your investments.

-Tastyworks offers its services through a mobile app, desktop and browser systems.
+tastytrade offers its services through a mobile app, desktop and browser systems.
 You’ll find features like curve roll and the trader feed carried over into the app, so there is no loss in features.
 The service is dense like thinkorswim’s, though, and comes with little guidance.
 It’s catered to a specific type of investor, which can make it difficult to use if you fall outside that category.

-Who Should Use Tastyworks?
+Who Should Use tastytrade?

-All in all, tastyworks is suited to highly active investors engaged derivatives trading.
+All in all, tastytrade is suited to highly active investors engaged derivatives trading.
 So, its basic frame works for high-volume and high-speed options trading.
 The lower costs compared to other services may be enticing to newer investors, but the service’s complicated layout isn’t tackled easily.
 There’s little help in learning how to use it effectively.
 Plus, there isn’t as much focus on specific features.

 If you want to focus on IRA accounts, mutual funds or long-term assets in general, you are better off looking elsewhere.

-Who Should Use Thinkorswim?
+Who Should Use thinkorswim?

 For its part, thinkorswim is a semi-professional system that even advanced traders might struggle to navigate.
 That means hobbyists and novices might find this platform more trouble than its worth for their needs.
 Overall, this trading platform is best suited to active, hands-on investors with experience.